g2384/Life-In-The-UK/Facts.md

 - The police are organised into a number of separate police forces headed by **Chief Constables**.
 They are **independent** of the government.
 - In November 2012, the public elected **Police and Crime Commissioners** (PCCs) in **England and Wales**.
 These are directly elected individuals who are responsible for the delivery of an efficient and effective police force that reflects the needs of their local communities.
+- PCCs:
-- PCCs set local police priorities and the local policing budget.
-They also appoint the local Chief Constable.
+  - set local police priorities
+  - set the local policing budget
+  - appoint the local **Chief Constable**
 - The police force is a public service that helps and protects everyone, no matter what their background or where they live.
 Police officers must themselves obey the law.
 They must not misuse their authority, make a false statement, be rude or abusive, or commit racial discrimination.
 If police officers corrupt or misuse their authority they are severely punished.
 - Police officers are supported by the police community support officers (PCSOs).
-PCSOs have different roles according to the area but usually patrol the streets, work with the public, and support police officers at crime scenes and major events.
+PCSOs have different roles according to the area but usually:
+  - patrol the streets,
+  - work with the public,
+  - support police officers at crime scenes and major events
 - All people in the UK are expected to help the police prevent and detect crimes whenever they can.
 If you are arrested and taken to a police station, a police officer will tell you the reason for your arrest and you will be able to seek legal advice.
 - If something goes wrong, the police complaints system tries to put it right.
 Anyone can make a complaint about the police by going to a police station or writing to the Chief Constable of the police force involved.
 - Complaints can also be made to an independent body in England and Wales (www.policeconduct.gov.uk).